LawKick/process_guidelines/production_process.md

 Optionally, the team can further segment features by project.
 Projects could be defined by project team, if there is more than one project team within the development team as a whole.

 A project could also be defined as such based on breadth of scope such that it requires its own repository, for example.

-## Roles

-#### Product Owner
-* Define business requirements of project (what it should/shouldn't do)
-* Approve completed work (does this fulfill expectations based on defined criteria)
-* Provide info needed to write stories
-* Setting story priority

-#### Tech Lead
-* Advise overall technical approach
-* Ensure code is well-built, follows defined convention for the team, and is documented appropriately
-* Ensure technical workflow is followed as defined by team (commits, PRs, Jira, documentation, etc)
-* Connect team to technical resources
-* Determine "what is our platform as an organization?"

-#### Development Team
-* Turn business requirements into stories
-* Estimate stories
-* Complete tasks in order of PO's priorities
-* Implement features as defined by stories
-* Follow workflow as defined by team

-#### Users
-* Use software
-* Provide feedback